MapleTechOfficial/Assignment_SQE/Abdullah_task4.md

   ````

--The second implementation of the test is about the rendering of the copy button
+- The second implementation of the test is about the rendering of the copy button

   ````
     it("should render a copy button", () => {